-The Siuslaw Collaborative Watershed Restoration Program (SCWRP) fund offers landowners and managers a
+The Siuslaw Stewardship Watershed Restoration Program (SSWRP) fund offers landowners and managers a

 funding source to improve and restore fish and wildlife habitat on